yuanqing/taxonomist/README.md

  */
 ```

-If the category you want to group on is a &ldquo;nested&rdquo; property, use a dot-delimited string (eg. `fields.tags` above).
+If the category is a &ldquo;nested&rdquo; property, use a dot-delimited string (eg. `fields.tags` above).
 (See [Jaunt.js](https://github.com/yuanqing/jaunt).)

-Pass in a third `fn` argument to modify the value to be used for categorising the objects in `arr`.
-For each object in `arr`, `fn` is passed each value in the array that corresponds to `prop`.
+Optionally pass in a third `fn` argument to modify the value used for categorising. `fn` will be passed every value in the array that corresponds to `prop` for every object in `arr`.

 ## Installation